 Shareef O’Neal Commits to LSU

-Shareef O’Neal, a four-star recruit who was ranked as the No. 32 prospect in the country by ESPN while at Crossroads School, was offered by the Tigers back in 2018.
+Shareef O’Neal, a four-star recruit who was ranked as the No. 32 prospect in the country by ESPN while at Crossroads School in Santa Monica, was offered by the Tigers back in 2018.
 He also fielded offers from Arizona, Baylor, California, Georgetown, Kansas State, and USC, according to 247Sports.

 O’Neal committed to follow in his father’s footsteps with Sports Illustrated’s Robin Lundberg on February 14.

-“I’m going to LSU,” he said.
+“I’m going to LSU,” the basketball player said.
 “It’s real big footsteps, but I’m ready for it.
 Great program.
 Louisiana is a different scene.
 I’ve been in LA most of my life, but I’m ready for it.”

 A heart condition was only a minor setback.
 Shareef O’Neal is ready to play again, and LSU Basketball and the SEC is where he’s headed next.